 How long is a piece of string!

-If you have the card, you can upgrade to the Premium Plus fee-paying version at any time.
+If you have the free British Airways card, you can upgrade to the Premium Plus fee-paying version at any time.
 However, you will not receive another sign-up bonus.
 Any spend you have done towards the 2-4-1 voucher to date will be carried over and your membership year remains the same.

 You can also do this in reverse – once you have triggered your 2-4-1 voucher, you can call American Express and downgrade to the free card for a few months (receiving a pro-rata fee refund) until your new card year starts and your spend starts counting towards the new voucher.

 American Express no longer has a minimum income requirement for any of its cards.